SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

-We aren't considering the communication intra node, meaning inside one host node between different VMs potentially of multiple tenants as this is a question of tenant isolation, not of networking security and encryption here would be possibly a redundant measure.
+We aren't considering the communication intra node, meaning inside one host node between different VMs potentially of multiple tenants as this is a question of tenant isolation, not of networking security, and encryption here would be possibly a redundant measure.
 Isolation of VMs is handled by OpenStack on multiple levels - VLAN/VxLAN/GRE tunneling, routing rules on networking level, network namespaces on kernel level and hypervisor isolation mechanisms.
-All the communication here is existing inside node and any malicious agent with high enough access to the node itself to observe/tamper with the internal communication traffic would pressumably have access to the encryption keys themselves, rendering the encryption useless.
+All the communication here is existing inside node and any malicious agent with high enough access to the node itself to observe/tamper with the internal communication traffic would pressumably have access to the encryption keys themselves, rendering the encryption ineffective.

 ### Potential threats in detail